andrew/ultimate-awesome/README.md

 - [awesome-laravel](https://github.com/brandonhimpfen/awesome-laravel) - A curated list of Laravel packages, tools, resources, tutorials, boilerplates, and ecosystem components.
 - [awesome-mathematics](https://github.com/brandonhimpfen/awesome-mathematics) - A curated list of resources for mathematics, including theory, proofs, computational tools, datasets, open-source software, and learning materials.
 - [awesome-medium](https://github.com/brandonhimpfen/awesome-medium) - A curated list of awesome tools, tips, extensions, and resources for writers, readers, and publishers on Medium.
+- [awesome-nft-development](https://github.com/brandonhimpfen/awesome-nft-development) - A curated list of tools, frameworks, standards, tutorials, and platforms for developing NFTs (Non-Fungible Tokens).
+- [awesome-oceanography](https://github.com/brandonhimpfen/awesome-oceanography) - A curated list of awesome resources, tools, data, and organizations for the study and exploration of the ocean.
 - [awesome-physics](https://github.com/brandonhimpfen/awesome-physics) - A curated list of resources for physics, including theory, simulation tools, computational frameworks, datasets, open-source software, and learning materials across classical, modern, and applied physics.
 - [awesome-public-policy](https://github.com/brandonhimpfen/awesome-public-policy) - A curated list of institutions, datasets, tools, frameworks, and learning resources for public policy.
 - [awesome-solo-traveler](https://github.com/brandonhimpfen/awesome-solo-traveler) - A curated list of awesome resources, tools, blogs, communities, and platforms for solo travelers.